Kyle Farmer Player Props: Twins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 19th in the league.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 20th in the league.

-- The Padres rank 15th in baseball in home runs allowed (43 total, 1.2 per game).
+- Padres pitchers combine to allow 44 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- Lugo (3-2 with a 3.21 ERA and 31 strikeouts in 33 2/3 innings pitched) makes the start for the Padres, his seventh of the season.
+- Darvish gets the start for the Padres, his seventh of the season.
+He is 2-2 with a 3.19 ERA and 40 strikeouts through 36 2/3 innings pitched.

-- In his most recent appearance on Wednesday, May 3, the right-hander tossed six innings against the Cincinnati Reds, allowing one earned run while surrendering seven hits.
+- In his most recent appearance on Saturday against the Los Angeles Dodgers, the righty went 6 2/3 innings, giving up one earned run while surrendering four hits.

-- The 33-year-old has an ERA of 3.21, with 8.3 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .278 batting average against him.
+- The 36-year-old has an ERA of 3.19, with 9.8 strikeouts per nine innings, in six games this season.
+Opponents have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.